 Carefully review the document and remove or edit text that implies policy recommendations.

 An overarching concern that AMWA has about the document is its strong implication that any flow regime alteration, whether existing or proposed, that does not support fish and other biota dependent on the flow regime, is a violation of the water quality standards, and thus the CWA.
 Although the document is focusing on protection of aquatic life, it should provide a balanced approach to identifying ways to balance competing uses and recognize the other uses that are protected within the scope of the CWA and may be existing and/or designated uses on the same water body.

+Finally, there is a bigger policy question that EPA needs to address in light of climate change at some point, but as this is not a policy document it should not be addressed here.
+And that question is, if climate is changing, and the environment is adapting to that change, does it make sense for our environmental policies to reflect environmental stationarity, or do these policies require a thoughtful assessment of whether they are in fact, enhancing the adaptive capacity and resilience of ecosystems and species and of the intended and designated uses protected under the CWA?

 Specific Comments